MyEtherWallet/mewify/README.md

 ## Warnings
 - **This is a brand-spanking-new project and is currently in ALPHA.
 Use at your own risk.
 Do not expect it to work.**
-- Please do not place any keys with larges amounts into your new mewify keystore folder.
-We have been developing securely, but have not had an audit, nor explored all possible exploits.
+- Please do not place any keys with larges amounts into your new mewify keystore folder for the time being.
-- This has not been tested on Windows yet.
-Feel free to give it a go, but it may not work.
-- Please only use this if you comfortable with command line and debugging (and informing us about what you debugged.)
+- Windows builds are hard.
+Please join our Slack to get assistance.

 ##If you have a problem
 - Please open a github issue.
-    - *tayvano is now spending ~2hrs / day on support requests that come in on every platform.
-While MEW users love it when she's up at 5am, her client's hate it when she falls asleep on a call.*
-- So, pretty please: open a github issue. 😃
+- Pretty please: open a github issue. 😃
+- Or join our Slack #mewify channel and debug w/ us.
 - If possible, we would LOVE you if you could include the following in your issue:
     - your OS
     - OS version